warp-contracts/academy/redstone-academy-docs/docs/elementary/smartweave.md

 2. **The Caching layer** - is build on top of the Core Protocol layer and allows caching results of each of the Core Protocol modules separately.
 3. **The Extensions layer** - includes everything that can be built on top of the core SDK - including Command Line Interface, Debugging tools, different logging implementations etc.

-Modular implementation has multiple advantages - it can be tested and develop separately.
+Modular implementation has multiple advantages - it can be tested and developed separately.
 The SmartWeave client is more customizable as different types of caches can be used for web and node environment.
 It also enables adding different loaders responsible for loading interaction transactions registered for given contract.
 You can use `ArweaveGatewayInteractionsLoader` which uses Arweave gateway.
 Alternatively it is possible to make use of `RedstoneGatewayInteractionsLoader` which uses gateway dedicated to loading smart contracts transactions, available under [https://gateway.redstone.finance](https://gateway.redstone.finance/) url.
 You can view the instructions of how to use it in the SDK [here](https://github.com/redstone-finance/redstone-smartcontracts#using-the-redstone-gateway).

 We will use RedStone SDK throughout the whole course so you will have an advanced understanding of how it works and how you can use its features when creating your own application.